White Interior Door

 Published March 1, 2024 · Updated May 2026

 Evan has owned and operated The Barn Door Hardware Store since 2016.
-We sell barn door hardware — so when we say a regular hinged door is sometimes the right answer, that's worth taking seriously.
-The right door is the one that works for your space.
+We sell barn door hardware — so when we tell you a regular hinged door is sometimes the better answer, that's a recommendation against our own interest, and worth taking seriously.
 He and the team are available 7 days a week at info@thebarndoorhardwarestore.com.

 We sell barn door hardware, so we have an obvious interest in the barn door side of this comparison.
 That said, a regular hinged door genuinely is the right choice in specific situations — and knowing the difference upfront saves a lot of frustration later.